jhbforlife/pivot-golang/product-server/README.md

 # Notes

 Product additions, updates, and deletions are not expected to be reflected in the products.json file you initialize the server with.
+(I did not see this, thus, my server reflects changes in my products.json file.)